 Hardware and Software

 The EMC Corporation donated the software and hardware necessary to build our digital asset management system (DAMS).
 We use Captiva InputAccel ScanPlus to scan textual documents (photographs and AV items are digitized differently), and Documentum to import, describe, and manage all of our digital assets.
 The high quality files we create are stored permanently on an EMC Centera, which is a high capacity storage unit.
 One Centera is housed at the Library, while a second Centera is housed at Iron Mountain in Boyers, Pennsylvania for disaster recovery purposes.
-Lower resolution renditions of our images are stored locally, and are used for internal work and for delivery to the Web.
-Read more about our technical specifications.
+Lower resolution renditions of our images are stored locally, and are used for internal work and for delivery to the Web (see "Technical Specifications" tab for more information).

 Levels of Description